Biden says East Coast fuel shortages to end in days as pipeline reopens

 “Relief is coming,” added Jeanette McGee, a spokeswoman for motor travel group AAA.

-The pipeline’s restart should bring supplies to some hard-hit areas as soon as Thursday, said U.S. Energy Secretary Jennifer Granholm.

-Colonial said in a notice to its shippers that the system is approximately 5-1/2 days behind current scheduled times.
+Colonial said in a notice to its shippers that it is approximately 5-1/2 days behind current scheduled times.
 “Certain line segments were operated manually during the downtime and may be ahead of the 5-1/2-day estimated delay,” the notice said.

 On Thursday about 70% of gas stations in North Carolina were without fuel, while around 50% of stations in Virginia, South Carolina and Georgia had outages, tracking firm GasBuddy said.